-If a student reaches a total of 35 or 50 conduct points during the school year, the Dean of Students will convene the Discipline Review Board (DRB) to determine the student's continued status at Central Catholic.
+If a student reaches a total of 35 or 50 conduct points, or in some cases a singular offense of 25 points during the school year, the Dean of Students will convene the Discipline Review Board (DRB) to determine the student's continued status at Central Catholic.
 If he considers it necessary, the Dean may convene the DRB prior to a student's accumulation of a set number of points.
 Chaired by the Dean of Students, the DRB consists of two teachers and a guidance counselor.
-Other faculty may be asked to consult with the DRB before it submits its recommendations to the school Administration.
+Other faculty may be asked to consult with the DRB before it submits its recommendations to the Administration.